johnwcowan/r7rs-work/ContextsCowan.md

 ("Idiom" is a synonym for "applicative functor".
 It is less clear but shorter, an important consideration in a monomorphic language.)

-Objects in a context can be unwrapped to produce the same objects (in the sense of `eqv?`) out of the context;
+Objects in a context can be *unwrapped* to produce the same objects (in the sense of `eqv?`) out of the context;
-objects out of a context can be wrapped to produce the same objects in the context.
+objects out of a context can be *wrapped* to produce the same objects in the context.
 How this is done, or if it can be done at all, depends on the context instance.

-Except as noted, all procedures return a context.
+Except as noted, all procedures accept a context instance object and return an object in that context.

 ## Specification